zsh-git-prompt/zsh-git-prompt/README.md

 A `zsh` prompt that displays information about the current git repository.
 In particular the branch name, difference with remote branch, number of files staged, changed, etc.

+**Contributing:** if you want to contribute to this project, please let me know (https://github.com/zsh-git-prompt/zsh-git-prompt/issues/15), and I'll add you to the zsh-git-prompt organization.

 ## History